-Sr.No.
-Topic No. of 31.110.
-Topic Lectures UNIT 1 Introduction to Management Understanding the meaning and definitions of management, Nature of Management, Importance of Management.
-An overview of management process planning Organizing, Staffing, Directing, Coordinating and controlling.
-6 Planning Strategy, plan, policy and programs; purpose of planning Mission, Vision and goal setting and SWOT analysis forecasting - need of forecasting in planning, Types of Planning and tools of Forecasting - Moving Average Exponential Smoothing and Regression Models. , f UNIT 2 Organizing Principles and structure of organization, Theories and types of organization, Concept of Authority, Responsibility, Power Delegation & Centralization of Authority, Span of Control Formal and informal organization , UNIT 3 Staffing Meaning nature and principles of staffing, Job Rotation, Job enrichment, Job enlargement.
+Sr.No. Торіс No. of Lectures UNIT 1 Introduction to Management Understanding the meaning and definitions of management, Nature of Management, Importance of Management.
+An overview of management process - planning Organizing, Staffing, Directing, Coordinating and controlling.
+6 Planning and tools of Forecasting - Moving Averag Exponential Smoothing and Regression Models. s, of e, UNIT 2 Organizing Principles and structure of organization, Theories and types organization, Concept of Authority, Responsibility, Power Delegation & Centralization of Authority, Span of Contraction er, UNIT 3 Staffing Meaning nature and principles of staffing, Job Rotation, Job enrichment, Job enlargement.
 Directing (incl.
 Decision Making) Communications in the Organization, Motivational Theories Leadership, Decision Making

-Controlling Concepts and Principle of Controlling, Basis Control Processes, Open Loop, Closed Loop and Feed forward Control Mechanisms, Essentials of a good control system LINIT 4 Information Systems Operanization Management & 10 UNIT 4 Information Systems, Organization, Management & Strategy Emergence of Digital Firm in the existing era of IT Information needs of management at various level of an organization, flow of information in the organization: top down, bottom up and integrated Information System: Meaning, nature and their role Approaches to Information Systems: Technical Approach, Behavioural Approach and Socio Technical Approach Types of Information Systems in Organization: Decision Support System, MIS, Expert System, Knowledge Management System, Transaction Processing System.
+Controlling Concepts and Principle of Controlling, Basis Control Processes, Open Loop, Closed Loop and Feed forwar Control Mechanisms, Essentials of a good control system I UNIT 4 Information Systems, Organization, Management & Strategy Emergence of Digital Firm in the existing era of Information needs of management at various level of a organization, flow of information in the organization: to down, bottom up and integrated Information System: Meaning, nature and their role Approaches to Information Systems: Technical Approach, Behavioural Approach and Socio Technical Approach Types of Information Systems in Organization: Decision Support System, MIS, Expert System, Knowledge Management System, Transaction Processing System.
 Importance of information systems in supporting various level of business strategy formulations and decision makings, Software and Hardware Requirements for developing efficient Information System.
-(It is expected that such discussion should cover the latest developments taking) LINITE place in software and hardware) Information Systems and Managerial Functional Areas 12 UNIT 5 Information Systems and Managerial Functional Areas Understanding various processes/decisions involved in Production and Operations management; and determining their information needs.
+(It is expected that n such discussion should cover the latest developments taking place in software and hardware) 10 UNIT 5 Information Systems and Managerial Functional Areas Understanding various processes/decisions involved in Production and Operations management; and determining their information needs.
 Developing necessary information system for Production and Operation management and their integration with overall enterprises information systems.
 Processes and decisions required for effective and efficient Sales and Marketing Management; need for necessary information systems for them and their integration with other information systems in an organization.
 Appreciating the information requirement of a finance manager for various financial decisions in an organization and how suitable information systems for them and their integration with other information system in an organization.
 Determining information requirements of a personal manager and his/her need for necessary information systems for better decisions.
 Integrating Personal Management related information systems with overall information system in an organization.
 12